gsherikar/TidyDataAssignment/CodeBook.md

 # Introduction

 This data set contains measurements taken from smart phones capable of capturing data from Human Activity Recognition using variety of signals sensors.
+The file has been prepared without row names from R language using write.table command (row.names=FALSE).
+It may be best to open the file in a large text editor like Textpad.
+Notepad may not show the data as well as something like Textpad.
+If you choose to import the data into a spreadsheet like Excel importing a text file with space as delimiter and double quotes as Text qualifier will work

 ## RT		1
 	A total of 86 different types of measurements recorded for each subject and activity